Read Time: 4 Minutes

 In many ways, stories are at the heart of medicine.
-They are present at the start of all illnesses, sometimes even long before the patient is aware.
-The setting, characters, plot, conflict, and even point of view: all elements of a story may come into play during the process of disease manifestation.
-In health care, stories are a powerful tool that not only helps the clinician and patient enter into a meaningful discussion but also provides the clinician with key clues into the development and manifestation of disease processes.
+They are present at the start of all illnesses, sometimes even long before the patient is aware; the setting, characters, plot, conflict, and even point of view—all elements of a story may come into play during the process of disease manifestation.
+In health care, stories are a powerful tool that not only help the clinician and patient enter into a meaningful discussion but also provide the clinician with key clues into the development and manifestation of disease processes.

-A core component of Functional Medicine is the use of the Functional Medicine Timeline to record the patient’s story.
+A core component of functional medicine is the use of the functional medicine timeline to record and reflect the patient’s story.
 This tool is intended to help organize the patient’s experience into a history that helps both patient and clinician better understand the causes of their illness.

-What makes the FM Timeline different from other tools is that it has the effect of giving the patient insight into previous life events and validates for them that their story has been heard.
+What makes the functional medicine timeline different from other tools is that it has the effect of giving the patient insight into previous life events and validates for them that their story has been heard.
 Both of these elements help to motivate the patient to make lifestyle modifications and engage more fully in the treatment plan.
-The timeline is patient-centered because it places central importance on the patient’s experience, not just the clinician’s interpretation of the patient’s symptoms.
+The timeline is patient-centered because it places central importance on the patient’s experience, not the clinician’s interpretation of the patient’s symptoms.

 It doesn’t matter who you are working with, what system you are working within, or what the income or educational level of the individual is.
 If you honor their story and are able to tell it back to them in a way that makes sense to them, they can work to unwind their complex collection of symptoms and return to health.

-The importance of empathy in healthcare professionals has been a subject of study in recent years.3 Compassion for others has been widely recognized as an integral part of patient-centered care,4 and patients who perceive a lack of empathy and compassion in their care have poorer clinical outcomes, are less likely to return for care, and even sue for malpractice at a higher rate.5
+The importance of empathy in healthcare professionals has been a subject of study in recent years.3,4 Compassion continues to be recognized as an integral part of patient-centered care,5,6 and patients who perceive a lack of empathy and compassion in their care have poorer clinical outcomes, are less likely to return for care, and even sue for malpractice at a higher rate.7

-A mutually empowering patient-practitioner relationship is a key element in Functional Medicine and one that is enhanced by the use of the FM Timeline along with an empathetic approach.
-To learn more about this and the power of the therapeutic partnership, please explore the IFM-authored articles and podcast below.
+A mutually empowering patient-practitioner relationship is a key element in functional medicine and one that is enhanced by the use of the functional medicine timeline along with an empathetic approach.
+Learn more about the power of the therapeutic partnership during IFM’s Applying Functional Medicine in Clinical Practice (AFMCP) course and explore the IFM-authored articles below.